bleskes/sense_old/README.md

 - Increased history size to 500 elements
 - Add mappings to the KB.
 - Auto complete menu opens automatically when typing
+- Added the possibility to indicate an endpoint needs one or more indexes to KB (previously had 0 or more).

 ### v0.6